Welcome to my blog!

 I am so happy you have popped in to meet me!
 I write here about topics I would discuss with you if we were hanging out together having coffee, if we were on a walk, or if I invited you over for dinner.
 I love sharing about everyday things, whether it’s regarding a compelling article, a fantastic book, a tasty recipe, a travel tip, marriage advice, or my faith in Jesus.

-My purpose is to encourage you using anecdotes about life, faith, food, and friendship.
-My goal for you is to read a post and leave feeling inspired, educated, or encouraged.
+My purpose is to encourage your soul in the daily pursuit of God using anecdotes about life, faith, food, and friendship.
+My hope for you is to read each post and then feel inspired, educated, or encouraged.
 This blog is a space of honesty, trust, and love.
 Please feel comfortable and welcome.

 More about me: I am married to my handsome college sweetheart, Tony, and we have three amazing kids.
 We have two little dogs and one gigantic cat.
 My husband was the Couple’s Ministry Pastor at our former church, and together we have taught couples studies, offered Biblical counseling, led family ministry, mentored couples, led Bible studies and workshops, and facilitated seminars for over 20 years.